ideorg/syntax-hi-lib/README.md

 # syntax-highlighting
-Extract from K6  Syntax Highlighting Engine as library
+Extracted from K6  Syntax Highlighting Engine as library